ben-marshall/verilog-parser/README.md

 This comes down to who will use this tool, and who will develop this tool.
 Ideally, these are the same people.
-The current demographic of people working in ASIC / RTL design are (please excuse my generalising) electronic engineers, with little experience of recent programming language technologies like Haskell (great for parsing and formal/state-based assertions) and Python (perl is still king in ASIC design flows, but this is changing).
+The current demographic of people working in ASIC / RTL design is that of (please excuse my generalising) electronic engineers, with (again, sorry) little experience of recent programming language technologies like Haskell (great for parsing and formal/state-based assertions) and Python (perl is still king in ASIC design flows, but this is changing).
 Further, the size and complexity of many RTL designs means you need a language that has lots of low-level acceleration potential, as well as being tried-and-tested.
 C meets most of these points, while also being something that eletronics engineers are more likely to be familiar with and comfortable using.

 ### Why flex/bison, why not Boost::Sprint, ANTLR, or something custom?